VRConservation/geosp/chapters/07_qgis.md

 ![layers](https://i.imgur.com/E17z13S.png)

 This opens the styling panel.
 Underneath the layer name, click the Singleband gray to Singleband pseudocolor.
-Then select magma (when you're selecting magma, say MAGMA to yourself in a loud, authoritarian Dr. Evil voice).
+Then select magma (when you're selecting magma, say MAGMA to yourself in a loud, authoritarian [Dr. Evil voice](https://giphy.com/gifs/evil-BZlNhp9L5WINi)).

 ![pseudocolor](https://i.imgur.com/Kek44Zz.png)

 Close the layer styling panel and return to the browser, where the ArcGIS Rest Server is located.
 Right-click and select New Connection.
-Under the name, enter Task Force Regions, and for url: https://services1.arcgis.com/gGHDlz6USftL5Pau/arcgis/rest/services/Forest_Management_Task_Force_Regions/FeatureServer.
+Under the name, enter Task Force Regions, and enter the following for url: https://services1.arcgis.com/gGHDlz6USftL5Pau/arcgis/rest/services/Forest_Management_Task_Force_Regions/FeatureServer.
 Click ok to activate.

 ![task force regions](https://i.imgur.com/VK0e3pM.png)

 The url comes from the ArcGIS online metadata page for [Forest Management Task Force Regions](https://www.arcgis.com/home/item.html?id=781f25e4b1a1419d8939b4b54b25433e&sublayer=0).
-On the page, you will see a URL and a copy sign.
+On the page, you will see a url and a copy sign.
 If you get to the Map Viewer instead of the metadata, click on Information and then the paper arrow icon to get to the page to copy the REST server url.

 ![agol](https://i.imgur.com/duABhsL.jpeg)